apollographql/apollo-client/docs/source/development-testing/static-typing.md

 }
 ```

-`subscribeToMore`'s type parameters and defaults are identical to `fetchMore`'s.
-Keep in mind that `subscribeToMore` encapsulates a `subscription` whereas `fetchMore` encapsulates a `query`.
-Subscriptions and queries are different operations in the GraphQL spec.
-This means that you'll almost always pass at least one type argument to `subscribeToMore` since its default value will rarely Just Work.
-Here's another sketch based on the previous example:
+The `subscribeToMore` function's type parameters and defaults are identical to `fetchMore`'s.
+Keep in mind that `subscribeToMore` executes a _subscription_, whereas `fetchMore` executes follow-up queries.
+Using `subscribeToMore`, you'll usually pass at least one typed argument, like so:

 ```tsx
 // ...